-Each time there is another Madness -- firefighters dying in my town, Newtown, the war in Mexico, I could list a thousand things for this week -- I remember that yesterday was setting us up for today.
+Each time there is another Madness -- murders of the innocent, 9-11, Sandy Hook, the drug war in Mexico, I could list a thousand things for this week -- I remember that yesterday was setting us up for today.
 What will happen tomorrow is all about yesterday.
 A storyteller sees what leads to the next thing.

 You must practice being aware.
 In that awarness, don't freeze up, but drink!
 Don't curl up and say it's too hard to unravel, it's too difficult share.
 Dig into the whence, the why and the where.
 Dig into the passion and reveal this mad journey that always leads to silence, triumph, or despair.
 Be fearless as you create -- line on line, bird by bird, brick by brick -- however you roll.

 Revel in the mysteries.
 I hope you have enjoyed this series and will come back next week!
 Seize the day!

 Here is the doodle for the week: "Direction".